 The glutes are among the most significant muscle groups in the body.
 Many of the ADF job roles will require you to be fast, agile, great at carrying weight in a variety of situations and be able to change position and move quickly when needed.
 If you want to prevent injuries and ensure you are in top shape, work on that posterior chain!
 Not only your back, but your butt and hamstrings.

-Have questions on this topic or need advice for your specific sutiation?
-Get in touch with our team today!
+Have questions on this topic or need advice for your specific situation?
+Get your 2 Week Trial now!

 Michael and Carly both have walked the path you are about to take and are commited to help you get started with your training for a successful enlistment with free tips and articles.